sftpplus/sftpplus-docs/src/doc_source/configuration-identity/groups.rst

     Set it to `No` to allow receiving AS2 from non-authenticated HTTP connections.
-    SFTPPlus will still validated the signature and encryption of the received AS2 message.
+    SFTPPlus will still validate the signature and encryption of the received AS2 message.

     For increased security, we recommend setting this to `Yes`.